Verun

 Forking & Snapshots

-Learn how to fork an agent conversation from any message — creating a new task with a git snapshot while leaving the original task untouched.
+Learn how to fork an agent conversation from any message — branching into a new session or a new task with a git snapshot of the worktree at that point.

 When to Fork

-• The agent went down a wrong path and you want to try a different approach from an earlier point.
+• The agent went down the wrong path and you want to try a different approach from an earlier message.

-• You want to explore two alternative solutions from the same starting point.
+• You want to explore two solutions from the same starting point simultaneously.

 How to Fork